Asynchronous Decentralized Bayesian Optimization for Large Scale Hyperparameter Optimization: Results

+We conduct an empirical study to demonstrate the benefits of using a decentralized architecture.
+First, we analyze the effectiveness of the two approaches by looking at the number of idle resources as well as the number of completed neural network training for a fixed computational budget (i.e., number of workers and time of execution).
+Second, we analyze the gain in the final objective and the speed of the HPO.

-The first set of experiments is conducted on the Theta supercomputer at the Argonne Leadership Computing Facility (ALCF).
-Theta is a Cray XC40 that comprises 4,392-nodes, each equipped with a 64-core Intel Knights Landing processor with 16 GB of MCDRAM in-package memory and 192 GB of DDR4 memory.
-The compute nodes are interconnected by using an Aries Dragonfly network with a file system capacity of 10 PB.
-In this part, each worker is attributed 2 cores.
-The second set of experiments, with hyperparameter tuning, is conducted on ThetaGPU, another system at the ALCF.
-ThetaGPU comprises 24 NVIDIA DGX A100 nodes, each equipped with eight NVIDIA A100 Tensor Core GPUs, two AMD Rome CPUs of 64 cores, 320 GB of GPU memory. and 1 TB of DDR4 memory.
-In this part, each worker is attributed 1 GPU.
-All experiments when repeated once are performed with the same initial random state 42.
-The algorithm is implemented in Python 3.8 where the main packages used are mpi4py 4.0.0, scikit-learn 1.0.1 and a fork from scikit-Optimize.
-The RFR is from scikit-learn with a modified split rule.
-Neural networks are implemented in Tensorflow 2.8.
+{\bf Platform and main libraries --} All the experiments are performed on the Combo benchmark from the Exascale-Computing Project.
+They are conducted on the Polaris supercomputer at the Argonne Leadership Computing Facility (ALCF).
+Polaris is a HPE Apollo Gen10+ platform that comprises 560 nodes, each equipped with a 32-core AMD EPYC "Milan" processor, 4 Nvidia A100 GPUs, and 512 GB of DDR4 memory.
+The compute nodes are interconnected by a Slingshot network.
+In our experiments, each worker is attributed 1 GPU.
+The algorithm is implemented in Python 3.8.13 where the main packages used are deephyper 0.5.0, mpi4py 3.1.3, scikit-learn 1.1.2, Redis 7.0.5.
+Neural networks are implemented in Tensorflow 2.10.
+The number of workers is increased from 40 (10 nodes), 160 (40 nodes), 640 (160 nodes) to 1920 (480 nodes -- the full system in production queue).